khedidata/spam-email-detection/README.md

    - Performances are measured with classic metrics (precision, recall, f1-score).
    - A comparison table allows you to choose the most efficient model for the API.

-### 6. **Backup and deployment**
-   - The best model is saved in `pickle` format to be used in an API or a Streamlit application.
-   - A simple user interface allows anyone to enter the content of an email and immediately get a prediction.

 ---

 ## Limitations and precautions